shivasuri/boggle/README.md

 # boggle
-Final Project--My own Boggle rendition (Java)
+CIS 120 Final Project--My own Boggle rendition (Java)

 I created this game as a final project for one of my classes at Penn.
 The instructions are available upon loading the game.